giampa-code/housing_price_kaggle/README.md

 v2: The MSSubClass was re-encoded to find a tendency between the labels.

-### Feature correlation
+pic 'scatter_Neighborhood_SalePrice.png'

-### Outlier treatment
+### 1.3 Outliers treatment

 V2: around 15 outlier point were dropped and several data columns were dropped because the target seemed independent from them.
+V2_2: 10 outlier points and 11 features were dropped.
+It was shown in the charts that this features does not have much relation with the Sale Price.

+pic 'scatter_YrSold_SalePrice.png'

+### 1.4 Adittional features

+Having that much Bathroom features did not seemed to help.
+A unique 'Bath' feature was created with the following consideration: train['FullBath'] + 0.75 * train['BsmtFullBath'] + 0.5 * train['HalfBath'] + 0.375 * train['BsmtHalfBath']

-### Normalization
+### 1.5 Normalization

 Most of the features don't follow a normal distribution and the mean/median/mode are distortioned due to high "Not apply" or zero values.
-Each feature was divided by it's range to scale it between 0 and 1.
+Considering this, each feature was divided by it's range to scale it between 0 and 1.

+For the case of the years variables, I will substract the min year first, because otherwise the final enconding will end with high values I.e. 1988/200 =~ 10

+### 1.6 Feature correlation

+A correlation heat map was made for the 15 most relevant/correlated features.

+pic 'MRF_heatmap.png'

+With this MRF, it can be seen that the most significant variables are related to quality, space and neighborhood.

-### Additional features
+### 1.7 Polynomical features

 V1: quadratic and squared powers were added to the most relevant features (selected as the N features that weight represents the 80% of the total).

-V2: The feature Baths was created like a combination of all the baths features.
-Powers 2, 3 and 4 have been added for the 15 MRF.
+V2_2: Powers 2, 3 and 4 have been added for the 15 MRF.

-### Versions
+### 1.8 Versions

 The files used were named feature_engineering_vx, corresponding to each version of the processed data: